The History of Reflexology: From Ancient Roots to Modern Spa

 Reflexology

-May 4, 2025
+May 3, 2025

 History of Reflexology

 Reflexology is more than a modern wellness trend—it’s a practice rooted in thousands of years of healing tradition.
+What began as early explorations of touch and pressure for healing has evolved into a structured therapy practiced worldwide today.

 Ancient Origins